-Microsoft has really been excelling at the hardware game recently, and the Microsoft Sculpt ergonomics keyboard is endemic of their new design sensibilities.
-This ergonomic keyboard is slickly designed , so it looks great in addition to sporting a curved design great for ergonomics.
-And the fact that the number pad of the Microsoft Sculpt is separate from the keyboard itself is a smart choice on Microsoft's part.
+Microsoft has really been excelling at the hardware game recently, and the Microsoft Sculpt ergonomic keyboard is endemic of their new design sensibilities.
+This ergonomic keyboard is slick in design, so it looks great in addition to sporting a curved design great for ergonomics.
+And the fact that the number pad of the Sculpt is separate from the keyboard itself is a smart choice on Microsoft's part.

 In addition to spreading out the keys at a wider angle, the Microsoft Sculpt uses a raised format that's supposed to replicate the natural arc of human fingers.
-At the foot of the keyboard is a cushioned wrist rest for a more comfortable and less stressful experience.
-There may be a bit of a learning curve, but this keyboard is well worth the investment.
+At the foot of the keyboard is a cushioned wrist rest for a more comfortable and less strenuous experience.
+There may be a bit of a learning curve involved, but this keyboard is well worth the investment.

 5. Razer Ornata Chroma Gaming Keyboard

 Razer products tend to be focused on creating the most productive and efficient experience for gamers, but the Ornata tries to blend that functionality with more comfortable ergonomics.
 For the most part, Razer has succeeded.
 Their Mecha-Membrane key switches find a great balance between the strength of both membrane and mechanical keyboards, and the comfortable, leatherette-coated magnetic wrist rest aligns nicely while still being able to snap away.